YuanEldaif/YuanDu-Netlify/content/post/2019-07-30-my-journey-of-being-research-statistician/index.md

 **Faith**

 Faith is being sure of what we hope for and certain of what we do not see.
 Especially during this pandemic, you see the fears, the chaos, the riots, the unjustice, the hypocrisy, the love and the hate.
-I'm very grateful to survive and thrived during the difficult time.
-This chaotic event makes people realize that how weak we are as human beings.
+I'm very grateful to survive and thrive during the difficult time.
+This chaotic event makes people realize how weak we are as human beings.
 Scientific research becomes more and more important to help with medical advancement and knowledge improvement.
-I belive that the ultimate solution is "`Faith`, `Hope` and `Love`.and the greatest of these is `Love`" .
+I believe the ultimate solution of this unclear state of world is "`Faith`, `Hope` and `Love`.and the greatest of these is `Love`" .